FAIRChemistry/md-models/README.md

-# Software-driven Research Data Management (sdRDM)
-## Markdown Data Model parser and converter for Rust
+# sdRDM: Markdown Data Model parser and converter for Rust

 > [!IMPORTANT]
 > This is a work in progress and does not cover all featurs yet, but it is already usable.